-BlackBerry says Z10's BlackBerry 10.1 update going out this month, U.S. carriers talk Q10 availabilityAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry says Z10's BlackBerry 10.1 update going out this month, U.S. carriers talk Q10 availabilityAlex Wagner - Editorial Director of News and Content

 Along with the announcement of the new BlackBerry Q5 smartphone, BlackBerry today announced some more big news for its other two BlackBerry 10-powered smartphones.
 Owners of the full-touch BlackBerry Z10 will be glad to learn that BlackBerry will begin updating their device to BlackBerry 10.1 starting today, with the company's carrier partners expected to begin pushing the new software over the coming weeks.
 BlackBerry CEO Thorsten Heins says that the BlackBerry 10.1 update will start hitting U.S. carriers later in May.

 When it comes to the update itself, BlackBerry Z10 owners have quite a few new features to look forward to.
 The BlackBerry Hub in BB10.1 features PIN to PIN messaging and improved attachment support, while the Camera app gains an HDR shooting mode.
 BlackBerry 10.1 also allows users to personalize their notifications by changing the ringtones, vibration and LED light by contact or by account.
 Below is a lengthier list of what Z10 owners can expect from the BlackBerry 10.1 update, courtesy of BlackBerry:

 - BlackBerry Hub: The BlackBerry Hub lets you access all your messages and notifications in one place.
 With BlackBerry 10.1 support for PIN to PIN messages for direct communication between BlackBerry smartphones has been added to the BlackBerry Hub.
 Plus, improved attachment support in the BlackBerry Hub makes it easier to view emails which have been sent as attachments to other messages.